-There will come a time when you’re asked to stay late at work, maybe your child is sick, or something has come up in your day meaning you can’t train.
-If you’re following any of the other training splits mentioned, you have reason to panic because a missed training session can throw your entire routine off meaning an entire muscle group could go untrained.
+There will come a time when you’re asked to stay late at work.
+Maybe your child is sick, or something has come up in your day meaning you can’t train.
+If you’re following any of the other training splits mentioned.
+Then you have reason to panic because a missed training session can throw your entire routine off.
+Meaning an entire muscle group could go untrained.
 But with the full body workout there’s no stress, just skip a session and continue the next one like nothing happened, simple.

-Whether you are a beginner or an advanced gym goer you need to be training each muscle group around 2-3 times per week.
-In order to do that with most of the splits mentioned at the start you would need to attend the gym at least 3 if not 4 times per week to ensure each body part has been trained more than once.
-Now as this article is aimed at most everyday people, achieving that level of consistency in the gym is going to be tough particularly if you have work commitments and kids.
-With full body workouts doing just two workouts in a week should provide sufficient stress on the muscle to elicit some growth, then of course on your quieter weeks get that third session in too.
+Whether you are a beginner or an advanced gym goer.
+You need to be training each muscle group around 2-3 times per week.
+In order to do that with most of the splits mentioned at the start.
+You would need to attend the gym at least 3 if not 4 times per week.
+To ensure each body part has been trained more than once.
+Now as this article is aimed at everyday people.
+Achieving that level of consistency in the gym is going to be tough, particularly if you have work commitments and kids.
+Doing just two full body workouts in a week should provide sufficient stress on the muscle to elicit some growth.
+Then of course on your quieter weeks you may even get that third session in too.

 Spreads out your training volume

-Here is an example of what a full body session could look like, if you want to add in some cardio then do that at the end.
+Here is an example of a workout from a full body program, if you want to add in some cardio then do that at the end.

 If you found this article helpful do give it a like and left me know your experience of training splits too.
-On a final note, if you are feeling a little stuck with your training or perhaps you have no idea where to start when it comes to the gym then get in touch via this link, here you can schedule a free 15-minute phone call with me to discuss where you are currently at.
+On a final note.
+If you are feeling a little stuck with your training or perhaps you have no idea where to start when it comes to the gym.
+Then head over to the online personal training page to see how I can help you accelerate your progress in the gym.